Bobrac3023/Project4_roshan/README.md

 ## Acknowledgments

-- Code Insititute: The teachning staff at Code Institute for the videos and other contents
+- Code Insititute: The teachinng staff at Code Institute for the videos and other contents
 - My Mentor : Mr Rohit, who provided valuable guidance in project preparations
-- My family: My wife, daughter and son who helped me in testing the features and providding timely feedback.
+- My family: My wife, daughter and son who helped me in testing the features and providing timely feedback.
+- A fellow student Pramila Shamugam -  https://github.com/Pramilashanmugam/Restaurant